 Kathryn left Glee in 2010 to re-immerse herself in feature films and spent the next 4 years working as a 2nd Assistant Director on such films as Drag Me to Hell, Just Go With It, Jack & Jill, This Is 40, Oblivion, Gangster Squad, and Sex Tape.
 In 2011, Kathryn co-produced 2nd Serve, an independent feature film shot in Kentucky.

 In 2013, Kathryn partnered with the Miller Brothers in Arkansas to produce All the Birds Have Flown South, which was shot in the winter of 2014.
-In 2016, she produced the feature film Antiquities alongside Graham Gordy, Daniel Campbell, Gary Newton and Jayme Lemons.
-Antiquities was shot entirely on location in Little Rock and North Little Rock in the fall of 2016 and premiered June 16th, 2018 at the Chinese Theater in Los Angeles and was distributed nationally and digitally by The Orchard.
-Kathryn also just completed a documentary about former Arkansas Governor Mike Beebe that she directed for AETN that will premiere on August 21st in Little Rock, and air on AETN, August 29th.
+In 2016, she produced the feature film Antiquities alongside Graham Gordy, Daniel Campbell, Gary Newton, and Jayme Lemons.
+Antiquities was shot entirely on location in Little Rock and North Little Rock in the fall of 2016.
+It premiered June 16th, 2018, at the Chinese Theater in Los Angeles and was distributed nationally and digitally by The Orchard.
+Kathryn also won a Regional Emmy for her work directing a documentary about former Arkansas Governor Mike Beebe for Arkansas PBS that premiered on August 21st, 2019, in Little Rock and aired on Arkansas PBS.

-Kathryn lives in Little Rock with her husband, award winning cinematographer Gabe Mayhan, their 3 year old son, Tucker, and welcomed their daughter, Kathryn Clarke, to the family February 1st, 2018.
+Kathryn splits time between Little Rock, AR, and Ojai, CA, with her husband, award winning cinematographer Gabe Mayhan, their 6 year old son, Tucker, and 3 year old daughter, Coco.